DragonCrimes/Workshop/README.md

 - What can we do with it?

 https://reactjs.org/

 https://reactjs.org/tutorial/tutorial.html/

-https://medium.com/javascript-in-plain-english/full-stack-mongodb-react-node-js-express-js-in-one-simple-app-6cc8ed6de274
+-Extra tutorial for connecting react and mongo : https://medium.com/javascript-in-plain-english/full-stack-mongodb-react-node-js-express-js-in-one-simple-app-6cc8ed6de274

 - Go into the main directory of the project then type in the terminal the following command